SantiagoLopezUV/SantiagoLopezUV/README.md

 ### About Me:

 - 🌎 I live in Colombia
-- 🔭 I’m Currently Working on ...
+- 🔭 I am currently not working, I can work half of the time
 - 🌱 I’m Currently Learning Another Language...
 - 📫 How to Reach Me: santiago.lopez.ramirez@correounivalle.edu.co
 - 😄 Pronouns: My Friends tell me "San"